3D and 4D World Modeling: A Survey: Methods: A Hierarchical Taxonomy

 Occupancy-based 3D and 4D generation models, designed for learning structured 3D scene representations, treat the occupancy grid as a geometry-consistent intermediate for downstream tasks.
 Such a paradigm enhances perception robustness and provides structural guidance for 3D scene generation across two main applications.

 \textbf{3D Perception Robustness Enhancement.} Occupancy-based representations have emerged as a powerful intermediate modality for enhancing perception robustness through generative modeling techniques.
 SSD~\cite{lee2023ssd} pioneered this direction by employing discrete~\cite{austin2021structured} and latent diffusion~\cite{rombach2022high} models for scene-level 3D categorical data generation, learning to map sparse occupancy inputs into dense semantic reconstructions.
 SemCity~\cite{lee2024semcity} further improves geometric and semantic fidelity by conditioning diffusion on initial SSC outputs, reducing inconsistencies in reconstructed scenes.
+OccGen~\cite{wang2024occgen} casts multi-modal 3D occupancy prediction as a generative, coarse-to-fine denoising process that progressively refines the occupancy field from camera and LiDAR inputs.